x1B/nbe/README.md

 The model of NBE is a directed (hyper-)graph consisting of vertices and typed edges:

-- Each vertex may have an arbitrary number of labeled and typed input and output ports
+- Each vertex may have an arbitrary number of labeled and typed input and output ports.
-- Each port may be connected to 0..1 edges of matching type
+- Each port may be connected to 0..1 edges of matching type.
-- Each edge may be connected to any number of inputs or outputs (1:n, n:m or n:1 depending on the edge type)
+- Each edge may be connected to any number of inputs or outputs (1:n, n:m or n:1 depending on the edge type).

 ## Current Status

 The project is still relatively immature, but already has a couple of nice features that might justify having a closer look.
-New features and bugfixes are tracked in the CHANGELOG.md file.
+New features and bugfixes are tracked in the [CHANGELOG](CHANGELOG.md).

 #### What NBE can do
 - models can be displayed